MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Experiments

-The comparative results are summarized in Table \ref{tab-others2} and Table \ref{tab-others1}.
-The proposed MNO consistently delivers higher predictive accuracy across all four benchmarks compared to recent baselines.
-In particular, relative to the current leading methods, Transolver and PCNO, MNO achieves error reductions of 29.51\% on the Ahmed Body dataset, 15.82\% on Parachute Dynamics, 14.71\% on ShapeNetCar, and 4.80\% on DrivAerNet++.
+The comparative results are summarized in Table \ref{tab-others1} and Table \ref{tab-others2}.
+The proposed MNO consistently delivers higher predictive accuracy across all five benchmarks compared to recent baselines.
+In particular, relative to the current leading methods, Transolver and PCNO, MNO achieves error reductions of 29.51\% on the Ahmed Body dataset, 15.82\% on Parachute Dynamics, 54.18\% on Magnetohydrodynamics, 14.71\% on ShapeNetCar, and 4.80\% on DrivAerNet++. {Notably, on the challenging 3D turbulent spatiotemporal prediction task, MHD, methods based solely on global feature (Geo-FNO, LNO, Transolver) exhibit clear performance degradation, whereas MNO achieves an improvement of about 50\%.
+This can be attributed to the strong nonlinearity and pronounced multi-scale local turbulent structures in MHD, which are difficult to capture with purely global modeling.}